On the achievability of blind source separation for high-dimensional nonlinear source mixtures: Methods

 \subsection{Hebbian-like learning rules}

 Oja's subspace rule for PCA (Oja, 1989) is defined as

 where $W_{\rm PCA} \in \mathbb{R}^{N_s \times N_x}$ is a synaptic weight matrix, $u_{\rm PCA} \equiv W_{\rm PCA}(x - \E[x]) \in \mathbb{R}^{N_s}$ is a vector of encoders, and the dot over $W_{\rm PCA}$ denotes a temporal derivative.
 This rule can extract a subspace spanned by the first $N_s$ principal components (i.e., $W_{\rm PCA} \to \Omega_M P_M^T$) in a manner equal to PCA via eigenvalue decomposition.
-Although Oja's subspace rule does not have a cost function, a gradient descent rule for PCA---termed as the least mean squared error-based PCA---is known (Xu, 1993), whose cost function is given as $\E[ | x - \E[x] - W_{\rm PCA}^T u_{\rm PCA} |^2 ]$.
-Indeed, this equals the maximum likelihood estimation of $x - \E[x]$ using a lower-dimensional linear encoder $u_{\rm PCA}$ under Gaussian assumption.
+Although Oja's subspace rule does not have a cost function, a gradient descent rule for PCA---based on the least mean squared error---is known (Xu, 1993), whose cost function is given as $\E[ | x - \E[x] - W_{\rm PCA}^T u_{\rm PCA} |^2 ]$.
+Indeed, this equals the maximum likelihood estimation of $x - \E[x]$ using a lower-dimensional linear encoder $u_{\rm PCA}$ under the assumption that the loss follows a unit Gaussian distribution.
 The gradient descent on this cost function is equal to Oja's subspace rule up to an additional term that does not essentially change the behavior of the algorithm.

 For BSS of $u_{\rm PCA}$, Amari's ICA algorithm is considered (Amari et al., 1996).
-Using encoders $\tilde{u} \equiv W_{\rm ICA} u_{\rm PCA} \in \mathbb{R}^{N_s}$ with synaptic weight matrix $W_{\rm ICA} \in \mathbb{R}^{N_s \times N_s}$, the ICA cost function is defined as the Kullback--Leibler divergence between the actual distribution of $\tilde{u}$, $p(\tilde{u})$, and its prior belief $p_0(\tilde{u})$, $\mathcal{D}_{\rm KL} \equiv \mathcal{D}_{\rm KL}[p(\tilde{u}) || p_0(\tilde{u})] \equiv \E[ \log p(\tilde{u}) - \log p_0(\tilde{u}) ]$.
+Using encoders $\tilde{u} \equiv W_{\rm ICA} u_{\rm PCA} \in \mathbb{R}^{N_s}$ with synaptic weight matrix $W_{\rm ICA} \in \mathbb{R}^{N_s \times N_s}$, the ICA cost function is defined as the Kullback--Leibler divergence between the actual distribution of $\tilde{u}$, $p(\tilde{u})$, and its prior belief $p_0(\tilde{u}) \equiv \prod_i p_0(\tilde{u}_i)$, $\mathcal{D}_{\rm KL} \equiv \mathcal{D}_{\rm KL}[p(\tilde{u}) || p_0(\tilde{u})] \equiv \E[ \log p(\tilde{u}) - \log p_0(\tilde{u}) ]$.
 The natural gradient of $\mathcal{D}_{\rm KL}$ yields Amari's ICA algorithm,

 where $g(\tilde{u}) \equiv -\mathrm{d}\log p_0(\tilde{u})/\mathrm{d}\tilde{u}$ is a nonlinear activation function.